CODAIT/spark-bench/readme.md

 **Why SparkBench?**

-While Spark has been evolving rapidly, the community lacks a comprehensive benchmarking suite specifically tailored for Spark.
-The purpose of such a suite is to help users to understand the trade-off between different system designs, guide the configuration optimization and cluster provisioning for Spark deployments.
+While Apache Spark has been evolving rapidly, the community lacks a comprehensive benchmarking suite specifically tailored for Apache Spark.
+The purpose of such a suite is to help users to understand the trade-off between different system designs, guide the configuration optimization and cluster provisioning for Apache Spark deployments.
 In particular, there are four main use cases of SparkBench.

 Usecase 1.
-It enables quantitative comparison for Spark system optimizations such as caching policy and memory management optimization, scheduling policy optimization.
-Researchers and developers can use SparkBench to comprehensively evaluate and compare the performance of their optimization and the vanilla Spark.
+It enables quantitative comparison for Apache Spark system optimizations such as caching policy and memory management optimization, scheduling policy optimization.
+Researchers and developers can use SparkBench to comprehensively evaluate and compare the performance of their optimization and the vanilla Apache Spark.

 Usecase 2.
 It provides quantitative comparison for different platforms and hardware cluster setups such as Google cloud and Amazon cloud.

 Usecase 3.
 It offers insights and guidance for cluster sizing and provision.
 It also helps to identify the bottleneck resources and minimize the impact of resource contention.

 Usecase 4.
-It allows in-depth study of performance implication of Spark system in various aspects including workload characterization, the study of parameter impact, scalability and fault tolerance behavior of Spark system.
+It allows in-depth study of performance implication of Apache Spark system in various aspects including workload characterization, the study of parameter impact, scalability and fault tolerance behavior of Apache Spark system.

 **Machine Learning Workloads:**